zedttxj/Computer-Software-Introspection/Example-1/README.md

 #1  0x0000000000401383 in main ()
 0x7ffe78831b8c: 0x00000000
 ```
 After figuring out where the value is changed, I analyzed the function `initialize_framebuffer`.
-You can also try adjusting the 12-bytes of your .cimg input and see if there's any changes.
+You can also try adjusting the 12-bytes of your `.cimg` input file and see if there's any changes.
+This will tell us the total of pixels produced by our .cimg is in `$rsp+0x1c`.
 Let's continue!
-The value in `$rsp+0x1c` is compared with 0x738 and the `bl` register is set.
+The value in `r14d` (from `$rsp+0x1c`) is compared with 0x738 and the `bl` register is set.
 If it's equal, `bl` register will be 1.
 Otherwise, it will be 0.
+In other words, if our .cimg file produce the same number of pixels (which is 0x738), `bl` is equal to 1.

+#### from `main+371` to `main+442`
+Another loop!
+Here, `rbp` register is used as an iterator and will perform the total of `r14d` (the size of our output image produced by our .cimg file) loops.
+Remember, the `memcmp@plt` compare the value starting from the 1st parameter with the value starting from the 2nd parameter for exact number of bytes (which is represented by the 3rd parameter).
+You can see that there are 0x18 bytes being compared (which is 24 bytes) each loop since `edx` represents the 3rd parameter: `0x000000000040143e <+410>:   mov    $0x18,%edx`
+The value is returned to `eax` after calling a function.
+The next 2 instructions (`main+426` and `main+428`) moves the value from `r15d` into `ebx` if `eax` is not 0 (which also means the 2 values being compared by `memcmp@plt` function are not equal).
+This can potentially change the `bl` register since it's the lower 8-bits of the `rbx` register.
+The 2 instructions `main+434` and `main+438` will shift the pointers 24 bytes forward and compare the next 24 bytes in the next loop.

+#### from `main+444` to end
+The instruction at `main+444` compare our actual size of our .cimg file by bytes (stored at total_data).
+If our size exceeds 0x53c, the program will exit normally without triggering the `win` function.
+The instruction at `main+457` checks if `bl` is equal to 1.
+If that's the case, the program won't jump and will trigger `win` function.
+In this case, we would have to keep our number of pixels produced by our .cimg file equal to 0x738